YaegerKnight/ml-blog/_posts/2022-04-06-synthetic-data-results.md

 In a final twist, I second-guessed myself and wondered whether the original synthetic data was even helping at all… I removed the thousand or so 'basic' synthetic images from the data and retrained the model.
-To my surprise, I achieved more or less the same COCO score as I had WITH the basic synthetic images.
+To my surprise, I achieved more or less the same COCO score as I had *with* the basic synthetic images.
 I'm taking this as a strong suggestion that my basic synthetic images aren't actually helping as much as I'd thought, and that probably a smaller number of them as a % of the total would be beneficial.